- What is actual cash value, or ACV?

 New car replacement insurance

-New car replacement coverage is only an option for people driving very new vehicles.
+New car replacement coverage is only available for people driving new vehicles.
 If you fall into that category, you will need to decide if the additional premium is worth it to cover the risk of you totaling your vehicle.

-While the cost for this coverage will vary depending on your insurer, in general, expect to spend about five percent more than you would on a normal auto insurance policy.
+While the cost for this coverage will vary depending on your insurer, generally expect to spend about five percent more than you would on a normal auto insurance policy.